What Are The Best Marketing Channels For Ecommerce?

 - Making sure that things like forms and other content are easy to navigate on a mobile

 You can also capitalize on the mobile ecommerce channel by sending out personalized offers, messages and discounts based on where your site visitors are geographically.
 This is possible because mobile users usually have their GPS switched on, providing you invaluable data about where and when to catch your target audience.

 Using location information to customize offers is a great way to get someone to buy there and then.
 Since over 60% of email engagement comes from mobile devices, you can also integrate this tactic with email marketing to really drive conversions.

 Speaking of which, email marketing is a critical part of any ecommerce marketing strategy because it has a bigger chance of success than any other marketing channel.
 In fact, using email marketing has been proven to yield higher conversion rates and ROIs – and if you don’t believe us, here are some eye-opening statistics about email marketing and its effectiveness.

-The reason email is such a lucrative marketing channel is because of consenting subscribers.
+The reason email is such a lucrative marketing channel for ecommerce is because of consenting subscribers.
 Any offers, promos, or product updates from you are more likely to be acted on by people who have willingly decided to be on your email list.
 When a potential customer does this, they’re showing that they’re already interested in what you’re offering and are expecting to hear more.
 This makes them more receptive to your marketing material because they already have an affinity with your brand.

-Email marketing channels are also important in ecommerce because they allow you to build relationships with your customers.
+Email marketing is also important in ecommerce because they allow you to build relationships with your customers.
 You can do this either by personalizing your emails with users’ names, sending out exclusive discounts to thank them for their subscription, or even just automating thoughtful holiday greetings or birthday messages.
 This level of connectivity isn’t possible with most other marketing channels, which is why emails can be so successful at driving traffic and conversions.

 5. Let’s Get Social